Editing and Proofreading

 Getting inside an editor’s head

 Editors do more than just check spelling and grammar.
-To create engaging and high-quality content for your readers, you need to think like an editor.
+To create engaging and high-quality content, you need to think like an editor.

 A tale of two style guides